razvanvancea/cli-scripts/README.md

 ```

 **Do not forget** to follow the 4th and 5th step as well.

 _NOTE: 'wb' and 'weather' are aliases.
-They can be replaced with any other names.
+They can be replaced with any other names._

-NOTE: in the first alias, feel free to replace "Bucharest" with your current location._
+_NOTE: in the first alias, feel free to replace "Bucharest" with your current location._

-Return the weather of **your current location** (it will always be the same location) via CLI:
+Return the weather of **your current location** (it will always be the same location set in .bashrc) via CLI:
 ```html
 wb
 ```